O’Brien’s travels to swing states days before election raise ethics concerns

 Members of the Trump administration have acted with impunity when it comes to the Hatch Act.

 “If you’re trying to silence me through the Hatch Act, it’s not going to work,” Conway said in a 2019 appearance when asked about violating the law.
 “If you’re trying to silence me through the Hatch Act, it’s not going to work.
-Let me know when the jail sentence starts.
+Let me know when the jail sentence starts.”

 In early October, Trump held a campaign rally on the South Lawn that he deemed an official White House event, calling it a “Peaceful Protest for Law and Order” and instructing the U.S. Marine Band to serenade guests.

 The rally came after the president and his advisers used White House grounds to host the Republican National Committee convention in August.
-Acting Homeland Security Secretary Chad Wolf participated in a naturalization ceremony that was broadcast during the convention, prompting criticism that he had violated the Hatch Act.
+Acting homeland security secretary Chad Wolf participated in a naturalization ceremony that was broadcast during the convention, prompting criticism that he had violated the Hatch Act.
 Trump also broke norms by issuing a pardon and airing it during the convention.

 Addressing criticism that activities at the convention had broken the law, White House Chief of Staff Mark Meadows said in an interview with Politico that “nobody outside of the Beltway really cares” about the Hatch Act.
-Meadows said it was “a lot of hoopla that is being made about things mainly because the convention has been so unbelievably successful.”
+Meadows said it was “a lot of hoopla that’s being made about things mainly because the convention has been so unbelievably successful.”

 Pompeo also gave a speech during the convention while on official diplomatic travel to Jerusalem, leading to similar criticism.

-On Tuesday, Rep. Eliot L. Engel (D-N.Y.), chairman of the House Foreign Affairs Committee, and Rep. Nita M. Lowey (D-N.Y.), chairwoman of the Appropriation Committee, said in a statement that the Office of Special Counsel had launched a probe into whether Pompeo’s speech at the RNC violated the Hatch Act.
+On Tuesday, Rep. Eliot L. Engel (D-N.Y.), chairman of the House Foreign Affairs Committee, and Rep. Nita M. Lowey (D-N.Y.), chairwoman of the Appropriation Committee, said in a statement that the Office of Special Counsel had launched a probe into whether Pompeo’s speech at the convention violated the Hatch Act.
 They noted that the office was also looking into “Pompeo’s stated commitment to rush out more of Hillary Clinton’s emails by Election Day.”

-“As we get closer to both this year’s election and his own inevitable return to electoral politics, Mike Pompeo has grown even more brazen in misusing the State Department and the taxpayer dollars that fund it as vehicles for the Administration’s, and his own, political ambitions,” Engel and Lowey said in a joint statement.
+“As we get closer to both this year’s election and his own inevitable return to electoral politics, Mike Pompeo has grown even more brazen in misusing the State Department and the taxpayer dollars that fund it as vehicles for the Administration’s, and his own, political ambitions,” Engel and Lowey said in the joint statement.

-Pompeo has dismissed allegations that he has violated the Hatch Act, saying earlier this month that “releasing emails for the sake of transparency” couldn’t possibly be a violation and denying political motivations behind his domestic travel.
+Pompeo has dismissed allegations that he has violated the Hatch Act, saying this month that “releasing emails for the sake of transparency” couldn’t possibly be a violation and denying political motivations behind his domestic travel.
 He has said his job duties include explaining foreign policy issues to American audiences.

 By law, the president and vice president are exempt from civil provisions of the Hatch Act but do fall under criminal provisions that prohibit the coercion of federal government employees to engage in political activities.

-Along with University of Pennsylvania law professor Claire O. Finkelstein, Painter recently filed a complaint with the Department of Justice asking that Trump be investigated for violating the criminal provision of the act.
+Along with University of Pennsylvania law professor Claire O. Finkelstein, Painter recently filed a complaint with the Justice Department asking that Trump be investigated for violating the criminal provision of the act.

 They argued that Trump has pressured federal employees, including Attorney General William P. Barr, Postmaster General Louis DeJoy and FBI Director Christopher A. Wray, to use their official positions to advance his campaign’s prospects and has admitted to doing so in public media interviews.